bormaxi8080/starred/README.md

 - [khast3x/h8mail](https://github.com/khast3x/h8mail) - Email OSINT & Password breach hunting tool, locally or using premium services.
 Supports chasing down related email
 - [AzizKpln/Moriarty-Project](https://github.com/AzizKpln/Moriarty-Project) - This tool gives information about the phone number that you entered.
 - [IT-Fullstack-Dev/EmailAddressExtracting](https://github.com/IT-Fullstack-Dev/EmailAddressExtracting) - this project can extract contact email address from many site.
-- [s41r4j/phomber](https://github.com/s41r4j/phomber) - Phomber is infomation grathering tool that reverse search phone numbers and get their details, written in python3.
+- [s41r4j/phomber](https://github.com/s41r4j/phomber) - [PH0MBER]: An open source infomation grathering & reconnaissance framework!
 - [jor6PS/DrawNmap](https://github.com/jor6PS/DrawNmap) - Friendly graphical output of the nmap tool that allows filtering by open ports
 - [KTZgraph/sarenka](https://github.com/KTZgraph/sarenka) - OSINT tool - gets data from services like shodan, censys etc. in one app
 - [Viralmaniar/SMWYG-Show-Me-What-You-Got](https://github.com/Viralmaniar/SMWYG-Show-Me-What-You-Got) - This tool allows you to perform OSINT and reconnaissance on an organisation or an individual.
 It allows one to search 1.4 Billion clear text credentials which was dumped as part of BreachCompilation l